Kalyanimalokar/BatchQuery-Chatbot/README.md

 - Ask a Question: Type your question in the text field (e.g., "How many books are in this image?" or "Are there any defects in this product?").

-Choose Response Type:
+- Choose Response Type:
-By default, the app uses mock responses (pre-written examples) To use real AI analysis, toggle "Use OpenAI API" and enter your OpenAI API key
+By default, the app uses mock responses (pre-written examples).
+To use real AI analysis, toggle "Use OpenAI API" and enter your OpenAI API key

-Submit Your Query: Click "Analyze Images" to process your request.
+- Submit Your Query: Click "Analyze Images" to process your request.
 View Results: Scroll down to see the responses for each image, displayed side by side with the images themselves.